noncorpus/DnD5e/unbroken-circle/party-equipment.md

 - Joanne <----

 Firehouse
-- Joanne: Hook and Ladder sandwich. wheat. fully involved.
-Small Sandwich
+- Joanne: Medium Hook and Ladder sandwich. wheat. fully involved.
-- Evan: Engineer with Lettuce and Onion (Wheat, dry....only lettuce, mushroom and onion) Pickles on the side.
-Small Sandwich.
+- Evan: Medium Engineer with Lettuce and Onion (Wheat, dry....only lettuce, mushroom and onion).
+No Pickles.
-- Lukas: Medium Club on a Sub, “fully involved” except mustard and onions. white bread
+- Lukas: Medium Club on a Sub on white, “fully involved” except mustard and onions.
+No Pickles
-- Matt: Hero on wheat, fully involved.
-Pickles on the side
+- Matt: Large Hero on wheat, fully involved.
+No Pickles
-- Sam: Medium Italian, Wheat Bread, Fully Involved

 Crazy Wraps
 - Lukas: Santa Fe salad with grilled chicken, chips, and no avocado